ipverse/rir-ip/README.md

 ## How to use

-To download the delegated IPv4 subnets for Switzerland, try:
+To download the delegated IPv4 networks for Switzerland, try:
 ```$ curl https://raw.githubusercontent.com/ipverse/rir-ip/master/country/ch/ipv4-aggregated.txt```

-To download the delegated IPv6 subnets for Switzerland, try:
+To download the delegated IPv6 networks for Switzerland, try:
 ```$ curl https://raw.githubusercontent.com/ipverse/rir-ip/master/country/ch/ipv6-aggregated.txt```

 The data (IPv4 + IPv6 combined) is available in JSON format as well: